ElieEsses/complimented-dna/README.md

-# complimented-dna
+# dna-protein-synthesis
-A collection of Python scripts, one of which generates a random 1,000 letter strand of DNA, and another that prints both the original letter and it's nitrogenous base pair on it's line.
+A Python scripts, that generates a random 1000 letter strand of DNA, then gets it's compliment strand, and then gets its mRNA strand, and then is then finally translated into a string of proteins.